ajpikul-com/simpauth/README.md

 	// Wrap your filesever (or any other http mux) in an `uwho.coordinator`, which forces auth before access fileServer := uwho.New( // new coordinator
-		http.FileServer(http.Dir("/to/your/directory/to/server"), // this is what we're really serving googleIdent.DefaultLoginResult, // send user where they originally wanted to go w/ a redirect loginScreen, // the default login screen we're given for Google Sign On googleIdent.RedirectHome, // we logged out, so go home "/login", // endpoint that will treat user like they're trying to log in (ie look for credentials) "/logout", // endpoint that will log user out if they access in any way &myFactory) // how coordinator will create your state objects
+		http.FileServer(http.Dir("/to/your/directory/to/server"), // this is what we're really serving &googlelogin.DefaultLoginResult{}, // send user where they originally wanted to go w/ a redirect loginScreen, // the default login screen we're given for Google Sign On &googlelogin.RedirectHome{}, // we logged out, so go home "/login", // endpoint that will treat user like they're trying to log in (ie look for credentials) "/logout", // endpoint that will log user out if they access in any way &myFactory) // how coordinator will create your state objects